feathersjs/docs/guides/chat/creating.md

 > **Note:** Choosing [Yarn](https://yarnpkg.com/en/) will make for faster installation times but requires Yarn installed globally via `npm install yarn -g` first.

 You're now presented with the option to choose which transport you want to support.
 Since we're setting up a real-time and REST API we'll go with the default REST and Socket.io options.
 So just hit enter.
-You can learn more about transports in the [REST](../api/rest.md), [Socket.io](../api/socketio.md) and [Primus](../api/primus.md) transport documentation.

 Once you confirm the final prompt you will see something like this:

 ![Final Configuration](./assets/creating.png)

-The structure and purpose of all those files that have just been created are covered in the [../generator/readme.md] generator chapter.
+The structure and purpose of all those files that have just been created are covered in the [generator chapter](../step-by-step/generators/readme.md).

 ## Running the server and tests